NEUDitao/SoftwareDevF19-PreCodeSwap/Tsuro/Planning/player.md

 - `Token`, `Board`, and `BoardLocation` are specified in board.md
 - `RuleChecker` is specified in rules.md
 - An example of a game facilitator can be found in
-- `Action`s are specified in board.md
+- `IAction`s are specified in board.md